delas6006/glossary/TC/README.md

 * [Michael Felsenthal](https://github.com/Laura-Novich-OBW/student-showcase/tree/main/student-work/michael-felsenthal)

-To create your own Glossary,
+## How to Create your Own Glossary

 Each term is written with some HTML as follows: